When downloading copyrighted content in peer-to-peer networks, people are at risk because their IP address is visible.

-It is 30% cheaper than a VPN and they offer 25% discount.
+This BitTorrent proxy is 30% cheaper than a VPN and they offer 25% discount.
 To get this deal, select 12 months on the order page.

-Established and fast proxy service for in-private torrenting.
+BT Guard is an established and fast proxy service for in-private torrenting.
 I prefer it over a VPN because I only need privacy for file sharing.
 It's well suited for this task.

 Overall 4 of 5 stars